Katze erholt sich nicht nach Narkose

 Cat after anesthesia: behavior after waking up

-Fatigue and body temperature
+fatigue and body temperature

 In the first few hours after the anesthesia, it is completely normal for your cat to be tired , perhaps even groggy .
 Above all, the animal needs rest and warmth during this stage, as the body has a lot to process and is not yet able to regulate its own temperature due to the artificial deep sleep.
 A warm bed and a cozy spot in a quiet room - preferably in the transport box - provide a good basis for the cat to recover properly after the anesthesia and move on to the recovery phase.